RebeccaFan/Agribot-Documentation/loadcell.md

 The start of the arduino loop code, begins with a 500ms delay before reading in the the voltage on the dataInPin which was previously defined at pin A0 on the arduino nano.

 ```
-    outputml = map(dataIn, 306, 814, 366, 1000);
+    outputml = map(dataIn, 241, 830, 0, 1000);
 ```

-The map function is used to map the input range of the arduino to a 306 to 814bits range for 366 to 1000ml.
-The input range is 306 to 814 because at 0ml to 366ml the load cell reads 1.5V while at 1000ml the load cells reads 3.98V to convert this to a digital input multiplying it by the resolution of the Arduino of 204.6 bits which gave a range of 306 to 814 bits.
+The map function is used to map the input range of the arduino to a 241 to 830 bits range for 0 to 1000ml.
+The input range is 241 to 814 because at 0ml the load cell reads 1.18V while at 1000ml the load cells reads 3.98V to convert this to a digital input multiplying it by the resolution of the Arduino of 204.6 bits which gave a range of 241 to 814 bits.
 For more information on the map function please see the [documentation](https://www.arduino.cc/reference/en/language/functions/math/map/)

 ```
     Serial.print("Voltage Input: ");